thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Contexts.md

 Contexts connect to each other using the Ports at the top and the bottom.

+## Configuring Contexts

+Adjusting Context [Settings](GraphLogicAndPhilosophy.md#settings) in the Node UI or the Inspector can change the way the Operator looks and behaves.

+> For instance, Changing the UV Mode of a `Quad Output` Context, from *Simple* to *FlipbookMotionBlend* will add Extra *Flipbook Size*, *Motion Vector Map* and *Motion Vector Scale* Properties to the Context Header.

 ## Flow Compatibility

 Not all contexts can be connected altogether, in any order.
 Some rules apply to keep a consistent workflow: